Chip-Biscuit/Spider-Man-3-PC-Fix/README.md

 # Spider-Man 3 PC Fix

 # Instructions
-Go to release, download the Spider-Man 3 Fix that fits the requirements you need, then extract the d3d9.dll and d3d9.ini into your game install folder next to game.exe and your good to go!
+Go to release, download the Spider-Man 3 latest release Fix, then extract the d3d9.dll and d3d9.ini into your game install folder next to game.exe and your good to go!
 You can edit the settings you wish to use in the d3d9.ini file.

 # Resolution/Aspect Ratio
 This applies to all fix releases; you must have launched the game once and set the resolution to 1920x1080 in the video options menu.
 If this is not done, then the d3d9.dll file will not work correctly.